openharmony/docs/en/application-dev/reference/apis/js-apis-commonEvent.md

 clearAbortCommonEvent(callback: AsyncCallback\<void>): void

 Clears the aborted state of this common event.
 This API takes effect only for ordered common events.
-It uses a callback to return the result.
+It uses an asynchronous callback to return the result.

 **System capability**: SystemCapability.Notification.CommonEvent